 Camp and other miscellaneous exploration equipment owned by the Company is maintained at our La Ronge warehouse.
 Equipment rental income is comprised of income (cost recapture) from charging exploration projects for the rental of this equipment.
-The equipment rental income in Q211 is consistent with the summer drilling program.
+The equipment rental income in Q311 is consistent with the summer and winter drilling program.